Thank you for your interest in Inlandia!

 Guidelines - revised.
 Please read!

-FORMATTING REQUIREMENTS: 12 pt Times New Roman, 1" margins.
+FORMATTING REQUIREMENTS: 12 pt Times New Roman, 1" margins, double or single spaced.

 Before submitting your work please be sure you have: